slampalo/misc/cheatsheet.md

 > **NOTES**
 >
-> 1. For the sake of consistency, here is the structure of commands in this cheat sheet: `command [OPTIONS] PARAMETER`
+> 1. For the sake of consistency, here is the structure of commands in this cheat sheet:
->
+>     - `command [OPTIONS] PARAMETER`
 >       - Commands are indicated in lowercase.
 >       - Parameters are indicated in uppercase.
 >       - Parameters inside square brackets "[ ]" are optional.
 >
-> 2. You may know more by typing `command --help` or `man command`
+> 2. You shall know more about the command by typing `command --help` or `man command`
->
 >     - for example:
 >       - `useradd --help` or `man useradd` displays the user manual of command `useradd`
 >       - `man echo` for the user manual of command echo
 >
-> 3. Most of the command accepts compound options
+> 3. Most of the zsh command accepts compound options
 >     - for example: `ls -alt` combines three options which are `-a (list all including hidden entries )`, `-l (view in long listing format)` and `-t (sort by time)`.

 ---